A demonstration that classical gravity does not produce entanglement: Introduction

-\cite{aziz2025classical} (and \cite{lin2025newtonian}) proceed by interpreting interaction Hamiltonians, and they accept a standard idealization that Newtonian gravity suffices to capture the role of gravity in the experiment protocol, rather than relativistic gravity.
+\cite{aziz2025classical} (and \cite[v.1]{lin2025newtonian}) proceed by interpreting interaction Hamiltonians, and they accept a standard idealization that Newtonian gravity suffices to capture the role of gravity in the experiment protocol, rather than relativistic gravity.
 Objections to the original authors' analysis of the Hamiltonian they provide have already appeared \cite{marletto2025classical,marlettoETC2025classical,diosi2025no,di2025simple}.
 But classical gravity cannot produce entanglement on independent grounds, having nothing to do with a Hamiltonian formalism.
-In this note, we reiterate our demonstration that in the agreed regime of the experiment, if classical \textit{gravity} is taken to be the Newtonian limit of classical Einstein gravity, then gravitational mediation simply will not induce entanglement. \textsc{Claim} is on solid grounds.
+In this note, we revisit existing analysis in \cite{huggett2023quantum}, noting that an immediate corollary demonstrates that in the agreed regime of the experiment, if classical \textit{gravity} is taken to be the Newtonian limit of classical Einstein gravity, then gravitational mediation simply will not induce entanglement. \textsc{Claim} is on solid grounds.

-In what follows, we draw heavily on material that was previously relegated to an appendix B in \cite{huggett2023quantum}.
+In what follows, we draw heavily on material that was previously relegated to an appendix in \cite{huggett2023quantum}.
 Our impression is that appendices can go unnoticed.